-You cannot forget their dimensions when it comes to wheel stops or any other traffic management device, as inappropriate devices may prove fatal.
+You cannot forget their dimensions regarding wheel stops or any other traffic management device, as inappropriate devices may prove fatal.
 The length, width, and height should be compatible with traffic laws, so driving rules are not negated with extremely high or flat wheel stops.

 You can find wheel stops in lengths like 550 mm or 900 mm for better customization of the parking zone.
-Similarly, some heavy-duty wheel stops are constructed with 1,830 mm length, and they are best suited for heavy-duty purposes.
+Similarly, some heavy-duty wheel stops are constructed with 1,830 mm length and are best suited for heavy-duty purposes.

-In addition to large parking areas, these standard wheel stops are necessary to be installed in streets, garages, roadways, or driveways to recognize behind-the-wheel obstruction.
-If you do not follow recommended height, width, or length of wheel stops in residential or even commercial car parking areas, driving distraction may result in crashes.
+In addition to large parking areas, these standard wheel stops must be installed in streets, garages, roadways, or driveways to recognize behind-the-wheel obstruction.

 All that you need to know about the wheel stop 1,830mm style!

-One 1,830 mm wheel stop would be enough to restrict a car as it extends between front or rear end wheels.
+One 1,830 mm wheel stop would be enough to restrict a car as it extends between front or rear-ends wheels.